-The nearshore areas of Wind Lake had a mix of Chara, native pondweeds, Eurasian watermilfoil, and wild celery.
-Plant beds to the surface with primarily Eurasian watermilfoil covered most of the entire East side of the lake, from the 3 foot to the 15 foot depths.
+The nearshore areas of Wind Lake had a mix of Chara, native pondweeds, some Eurasian watermilfoil, and wild celery.
+The shallow water zone, 0 to 3 feet, is dominated by Chara.
+The 3 to 5 feet zone is dominated by wild celery.
+Various pondweeds are also very common in the 3 to 6 foot zone.
+Plant beds to the surface with primarily Eurasian watermilfoil were found in the NorthEast corner of the lake, from the 3 foot to the 8 foot depths.